rayankita2112/VeilProtocol/README.md

 - The verifier contract is separated from the pool contract to keep proof verification isolated.
 - Persistent storage entries and instance storage use TTL extension.
 - Secret keys must be provided through local environment files or deployment secrets, not source control.

-## Known Limitations

-- The swap router uses simple admin-configured fixed rates.
-A production market would need stronger pricing, reserve, and oracle controls.
-- Browser proof dependencies can produce a non-fatal Next.js build warning through dynamic `web-worker` imports.
-- Numeric coverage reporting is not configured yet, although functional tests are present.
-- Hosted CI results must be generated from the remote GitHub repository.

 ## Troubleshooting